 Today we are overwhelmed and inundated with too much of everything: too many possessions, too much food, too much stimulation, too many activities, too much work, too much information, too many choices.
 Br.
 David Vryhof invites you to discover the freedom of simplicity.

 Click on the tabs below to explore the topic of simplicity through David's reflection, suggested spiritual practices to try today, reflection questions, and further resources.
+To view a print-friendly version of this offering, click here.

 Br.
 David lives at the Monastery in Cambridge where he serves as Communication Brother.
 He loves that his day is grounded in the Daily Office (while his actual office is grounded in plenty of post-it notes and to-do lists!).
 He is the community's sole sports fan.